Anti-nRNP: Target

 Anti-nRNP antibodies target small nuclear ribonucleoproteins (snRNPs).
-It specifically the U1-snRNP complex which is a part of the spliceosome.
+They specifically target the U1-snRNP complex, which is a part of the spliceosome.
 The spliceosome is an essential cellular component responsible for the removal of introns from pre-messenger RNA, an important step in processing genetic information before it is translated into proteins.
-The spliceosome is made up of 5 different complexes, U1, U2, U4, U5 and U6.
-All of these complexes contain the same 7 Smith (Sm) proteins.
-U1-snRNP is made up of the 7 core Sm proteins, U1-RNA and 3 unique proteins.
-The proteins most commonly targeted within the complex are the RNP68/70, RNPA and RNPC.
+The spliceosome is made up of 5 different complexes, U1, U2, U4, U5, and U6.
+All of these complexes contain the same 7 Sm proteins.
+U1-snRNP is made up of the 7 core Sm proteins, U1-RNA, and 3 unique proteins.
+The proteins most commonly targeted within the complex are RNP68/70, RNPA, and RNPC.

+The U1-snRNP complex recognizes the beginning of an intron during RNA splicing, making it the first step in the process.
+Because of its important role, proteins within the U1 complex are highly conserved and are found in almost every cell in the human body.

+Patients may produce antibodies against several proteins within the U1-snRNp complex, so the antibody pattern can be different depending on each individual.
+The U1 snRNP complex contains several proteins, including U1-70K, U1-A, and U1-C, along with small nuclear RNA and Sm proteins.
+Autoantibodies most commonly recognize the U1-70K protein, although antibodies against other proteins in the complex may also occur.
+Researchers have found that patients may produce antibodies against one or several of these proteins, and the specific antibody pattern can vary between individuals.

+Although the exact reason these proteins become targets of the immune system is not completely understood, they are thought to become exposed during inflammation or other changes within the cell.
+Once immune tolerance is lost, B lymphocytes produce anti-U1 RNP antibodies that recognize components of the U1 snRNP complex.
+While these antibodies are primarily used as biomarkers for autoimmune disease, studies continue to investigate whether they also contribute to inflammation and disease progression.